-In the early stages of developing an integrity action plan and while conducting an assessment of corruption risk we need to make note of the various contextual factors likely to compound corruption or indeed impact any potential actions we undertake as part of the integrity plan.
-It is particularly important to conduct a stakeholder analysis to examine the varying interests at play.
-By identifying at an early stage the individuals or groups that are likely to affect or be affected by the integrity action plan, it is easier to address and involve them later in the process.
-When we develop an integrity action plan we need to look at what are considered 'best practices' in other countries, and adapt them to the local context.
-Domestic political dimensions.
+In the early stages of developing an Integrity Action Plan, and while conducting an assessment of corruption risk, we need to make note of the various contextual factors likely to compound corruption or indeed impact any potential actions we undertake as part of the integrity plan.
+It is particularly important to conduct a stakeholder analysis and a power analysis to examine the varying interests at play.
+By identifying at an early stage the individuals or groups that are likely to affect or be affected by the Integrity Action Plan, it is easier to address and involve them later in the process.
+When we develop an Integrity Action Plan we need to look at what are considered standards or 'good practices' in other countries and adapt them to the local context.
+DOMESTIC POLITICAL DIMENSIONS.
 To what extent are corruption and integrity a topic of conversation and discussable in the country?
 Could anti-corruption efforts be hijacked for political purposes and used as a means to isolate specific people, political groupings, or civil society organisations?
 How is politics linked to business interests?
+A major problem in many countries is that the state's administrative and financial resources are not seen as a means to achieve the common good, but as sources of enrichment for individuals and groups, i.e. political parties.

-International dimensions.
+INTERNATIONAL DIMENSIONS.
 Corrupt activities may be linked to relationships with other governments, political actors, private interests, criminal elements or safe havens.
 Corruption in one country or within a specific sector may have links to international criminal networks.

-Civil Society.
-Beyond using the technical measurements set forth in indices such as Transparency International's Government Anti-Corruption Index, also engage with civil society organisations to understand the level of public trust and with other governmental organisations to ascertain intra-governmental trust and relations.
+CIVIL SOCIETY.
+Beyond using the technical measurements set forth in indices such as Transparency International's Government Defence Integrity Index, also engage with civil society organisations to understand the level of public trust and with other governmental organisations to ascertain intra-governmental trust and relations.
 Public support of anti-corruption efforts is key to maintaining momentum and developing sustainable forms of democratic accountability.